thiago95macedo/weth/doc/cla/sign-cla.md

-# Sign the Odoo CLA
+# Sign the WETH CLA

-In order for your contribution to Odoo to be accepted, you have to sign the Odoo Contributor License Agreement (CLA).
+In order for your contribution to WETH to be accepted, you have to sign the Odoo Contributor License Agreement (CLA).
 More information about this requirement is explained in the [FAQ](#faq).